ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

                Dimension of y ---------------------------------------------------+

   The framework can currently accommodate cost functions of up to 10 independent variables, and there is no limit on the dimensionality of each of them.

   There are three available numeric differentiation schemes in ceres-solver:

   The ``FORWARD`` difference method, which approximates :math:`f'(x)` by computing :math:`\frac{f(x+h)-f(x)}{h}`, computes the cost function one additional time at :math:`x+h`.
 It is the fastest but least accurate method.

   The ``CENTRAL`` difference method is more accurate at the cost of twice as many function evaluations than forward difference, estimating :math:`f'(x)` by computing :math:`\frac{f(x+h)-f(x-h)}{2h}`.

   The ``RIDDERS`` difference method[Ridders]_ is an adaptive scheme that estimates derivatives by performing multiple central differences at varying scales.
 Specifically, the algorithm starts at a certain :math:`h` and as the derivative is estimated, this step size decreases.
 To conserve function evaluations and estimate the derivative error, the method performs Richardson extrapolations between the tested step sizes.
 The algorithm exhibits considerably higher accuracy, but does so by additional evaluations of the cost function.

   Consider using ``CENTRAL`` differences to begin with.
 Based on the results, either try forward difference to improve performance or Ridders' method to improve accuracy.

-   **WARNING** A common beginner's error when first using NumericDiffCostFunction is to get the sizing wrong.
+  **WARNING** A common beginner's error when first using :class:`NumericDiffCostFunction` is to get the sizing wrong.
 In particular, there is a tendency to set the template parameters to (dimension of residual, number of parameters) instead of passing a dimension parameter for *every parameter*.
 In the example above, that would be ``<MyScalarCostFunctor, 1, 2>``, which is missing the last ``2`` argument.
 Please be careful when setting the size parameters.

 Numeric Differentiation & LocalParameterization